DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Abstract

 \section{Abstract}

-Pansharpening aims to fuse a high-resolution panchromatic (PAN) image with a low-resolution multispectral (LRMS) image to generate a high-resolution multispectral image (HRMS).
-Conventional deep learning-based methods are inherently limited in their ability to adapt to regional heterogeneity within feature representations.
-Although various adaptive convolution methods have been proposed to address this limitation, they often suffer from excessive computational costs and a limited ability to capture heterogeneous regions in remote sensing images effectively.
-To overcome these challenges, we propose Bimodal Bi-Adaptive Mask-Aware Convolution (Bi$^{2}$MAC), which effectively exploits information from different types of regions while intelligently allocating computational resources.
-Specifically, we design a lightweight module to generate both soft and hard masks, which are used to modulate the input features preliminarily and to guide different types of regions into separate processing branches, respectively.
-Redundant features are directed to a compact branch for low-cost global processing.
-In contrast, heterogeneous features are routed to a focused branch that invests more computational resources for fine-grained modeling.
-Extensive experiments on multiple benchmark datasets demonstrate that Bi$^{2}$MAC achieves state-of-the-art (SOTA) performance while requiring substantially lower training time and parameter counts, and the minimal computational cost among adaptive convolution models.
+Pansharpening aims to fuse a high-resolution panchromatic image with a low-resolution multispectral image.
+Existing deep learning methods, including recent adaptive convolutions, struggle with regional heterogeneity in remote sensing images and often incur prohibitive computational costs.
+To address these challenges, we propose Dual Mask-Adaptive Convolution (DMAConv), a novel operator that dynamically allocates computational resources based on feature characteristics.
+DMAConv first employs a lightweight module to generate soft and hard masks.
+The hard mask separates features into a compact branch for processing redundant information globally and a focused branch that models complex, heterogeneous regions with greater computational investment.
+The soft mask then preliminarily modulates the input features for both branches.
+This dual-branch, mask-adaptive design significantly enhances feature representation while minimizing computational overhead.
+Extensive experiments demonstrate that our method achieves SOTA on a broad array of quantitative benchmarks, with substantially lower parameter counts and the minimal computational cost among adaptive convolution models. \keywords{Pansharpening \and Remote sensing \and Adaptive convolution \and Computational efficiency}